-Abdominal rigidity is a stiffness of your stomach muscles that occurs when the abdomen is touched.
+Abdominal rigidity is a state of stiffness of your stomach muscles that worsens when you touch (or someone else touches) your abdomen.
 This is an involuntary response to prevent pain caused by pressure on your abdomen.
 Another term for this...
 Read More

 If you have abdominal rigidity, you should see your doctor right away.

 Abdominal rigidity and pain often occur together.
 Every condition that causes abdominal pain can cause guarding.
 Disorders of your abdominal organs can cause abdominal pain.
 Organs inside your abdomen include your liver, pancreas, gallbladder, stomach, small and large intestines, aorta (main artery), vena cava (main vein), and kidneys and ureters.
 One of the most common abdominal causes of rigidity is appendicitis.